Thriftpy/archer/README.rst

     }

-Archer would find the thrift file for you, and relying on `Thriftpy <https://thriftpy.readthedocs.org/en/latest/>`_ to generate code on the fly, and you don't need to specify the service name(here is ``PingPong``) in code as well.
+Archer would find the thrift file for you, and relying on `Thriftpy <https://thriftpy.readthedocs.org/en/latest/>`_ to generate code on the fly.

 And Easy to Setup
 `````````````````